hihipy/Enhanced-CAP--Exam-Study-Guide/README.md

 ## Usage

-This study guide is intended for personal use in preparing for the aCAP exam.
+This study guide is intended for personal use in preparing for the CAP® exam.
 It should be used in conjunction with official [INFORMS](https://www.informs.org/) materials and other reputable study resources.
 The guide provides a comprehensive overview but does not guarantee exam success on its own.

 ## Acknowledgements

-This study guide enhances and builds upon publicly available resources, including the INFORMS aCAP exam guidelines.
+This study guide enhances and builds upon publicly available resources, including the INFORMS CAP® exam guidelines.
 Special thanks to INFORMS, ChatGPT, Claude, and Gemini for their contributions and insights.
 This guide is intended for educational and personal use only and is not for sale.

 ## License